top of page

 MVI/B children have the right to move.
 They have the right to explore.
 They have the right to take up space.

-On July 4, as we celebrate our Independence Day fundraising campaign, please make a gift to Safe Toddles and help provide Belt Canes to children who need them.
+On July 4, as we celebrate our Independence Day fundraising campaign, please consider making a gift to Safe Toddles.
+Your support can help provide Belt Canes to children who need them.

 Because freedom begins when an MVI/B child has the space and the tools to move forward.